PrestaShop/docs/src/content/1.7/themes/distribution/exporting.md

 There is no longer any theme data in the database with PrestaShop 1.7.
 Hence a theme is installed as soon as it is on the disk.

-If you want to theme to appears in the backoffice, it only needs to contain a `config/theme.yml` file.
+If you want the theme to appears in the backoffice, it only needs to contain a `config/theme.yml` file.
 This will only display it, if you want to select it as your active theme, it has to be valid.
 Read :doc:`What makes a valid theme <testing>`